-As of 2026, Bangkok’s MRT network continues to expand its role in the city’s transport system, now covering underground metro lines, elevated suburban routes, and modern driverless monorails.
+As of 2026, Bangkok’s MRT network covers underground metro lines, elevated suburban routes, and modern driverless monorails, such as the MRT Yellow Line shown in the photo above.
 With improved ticketing options, expanded Park & Ride facilities, and clearer connections to other rail systems, the MRT is one of the most practical ways to move around Bangkok.

 This guide covers everything you need to know about using the MRT system in 2026.
 Below, you’ll find a table of contents to help you jump straight to the information you need: from tickets and fares to tips on using the MRT, plus details about the new Park & Ride in Min Buri.